Murder Mindfully: Release

+The first season premiered globally on Netflix on October 31, 2024 (Halloween), with the series made available in a number of languages aside from the original German, offering English, Spanish, French, Polish, Danish, Portuguese, and Cantonese versions.
+Netflix released the second season on May 28, 2026, and confirmed that the series was renewed for a third season.

 Streaming success

-Season 1 hit the number 1 spot in the Netflix Global Top 10 Non-English Shows in the week after release.
+Season 1 hit the number 1 spot in the Netflix Global Top 10 Non-English Shows category in the week after release.
 It stayed for three weeks in the Global Top 10.

-On December 18, 2024 Netflix confirmed season 2.
+Season 2 reached the number 6 spot in the same Netflix Global Top 10 Non-English Shows category in the week following its release.
+It remained in the Global Top 10 for a total of two weeks.

+Awards

+Murder Mindfully won the German Television Award 2025 for Best Comedy Series.
+Tom Schilling was nominated as Best Actor.

 Reception

 Joel Keller wrote for Decider: "Murder Mindfully takes a high-concept premise and makes it relatable, thanks to sharp writing and Tom Schilling’s performance."

-David Hollingsworth (whatotowatch) describes the series as "violently funny".
+David Hollingsworth (whattowatch) describes the series as "violently funny".

 Charles Hartford wrote for ButWhyTho: "Murder Mindfully delivers a thoroughly enjoyable ride.
 With great characters and a surprising plot, the series keeps the viewer invested in its world, even if it lacks the highs of truly great television."

-Craig Mathieson of The Age described the series as a "a black comedy that blurs familiar genre lines."
+Craig Mathieson of The Age described the series as "a black comedy that blurs familiar genre lines."

 Experimental filmmaker Josef Markus wrote for Goethe-Institut USA: "Murder Mindfully is a crash course in dark, deadpan German humor ...
 And the cast guarantees the viewer will keep watching.
 Tom Schilling has built a fine career as the thinking man’s thinking man of German film ..
 Murder Mindfully goes down smoothly.
 The half-hour episodes never overstay their welcome, and there are no extraneous subplots to pad the season, a rarity for a streaming series.
 Monika Plura’s sleek cinematography, particularly in the nighttime views of Berlin, could make a viewer want to pet their television.
 For plenty of audiences that may be enough ...
 Yet for all that the series feels meticulously cross-stitched from half a dozen earlier binge-watching hits.
 The streamers may not be interested in creative risks anymore.
 Instead, they’re all about giving viewers more of what they already liked — and they have the data to prove it."